 After a root canal, most people need a dental crown as well because the tooth is left in a weakened state.
 Without a dental crown, there’s a strong chance of the tooth breaking because of impact, resulting in the complete loss of a tooth.
 As such, the cost of the overall root canal and crown also depends on the dental crown cost.

 The cost of a dental crown also depends on several factors, specifically the crown’s material.
 You can get dental crowns in several materials, including silver alloys, gold, porcelain, and porcelain-fused-to-metal.
 The dentist or endodontist will discuss all your dental crown options, and you can choose the one you prefer.
 The total root canal crown cost depends on numerous factors related to the crown and the root canal procedure.

 You should discuss all your root canal and crown options with your emergency dentist to determine the exact costs involved.

 How to save money on a root canal?

 The best way to save money on a root canal is to avoid a root canal completely — by that, we don’t mean you shouldn’t get a root canal when necessary but rather that you should maintain optimal oral health.
-If you need a root canal, you’ve probably had a dental decay or cavity for a long time — maybe you didn’t realize it, or you didn’t consult a dentist soon enough.
+If you need a root canal, you’ve probably had dental decay or cavity for a long time — maybe you didn’t realize it or didn’t consult a dentist soon enough.